Get Round for £1

 Adult single bus fares in the North East now range from £1.60 to £2.50 single as a result of the decision, with commercial operators deciding their own prices for shorter journeys below the cap.

-This new fare cap will be subsidised locally by the Combined Authority and is aimed at keeping the cost of travel as low as possible until March 2026.
+This new fare cap will be subsidised locally by the Combined Authority and is aimed at keeping the cost of travel as low as possible.

 Terms and conditions